ISMP (US) Français Contact Us Feedback

 What Information Does ISMP Canada Receive?

-All information received by ISMP Canada is provided voluntarily by individual healthcare practitioners and institutions.
+All information received by ISMP Canada is provided voluntarily by individual healthcare practitioners, consumers and institutions.
 ISMP Canada receives two types of information:

 • Non-identifiable information about a medication incident, such as: description of the incident, patient outcome, type of healthcare facility where the incident occurred, the names and dosages of the medications involved, description of how the incident was discovered, contributing factors and recommendations to prevent similar incidents in the future.